RohanVDvivedi/TupleIndexer/README.md

 5. Together (the page_table and linked_page_list), provides a persistent hash_table data structure.

 6. There is a worm (Write Once, Read Multiple) datastructure, allowing you to read/append streams of bytes OR (a more specific usacase of) serialized tuple_def with reference counting.
-It can allow you to reference count the on-disk references of other on-disk data structures, with the worm itself storing its root page id and information to initialize its tuple definitions.
+It can allow you to reference-count the on-disk references to other on-disk data structures, with the worm itself storing its root page id and information to initialize its tuple definitions.
+(Here, user provided data boundaires are preserved (upto atmost page size), so make larger writes by bufferring them externally, to reduce internal on-disk metadata usage).

 7. Finally, there is a sorter, that implements an external merge sort to sort all the tuples, it has optimizations to merge with atmost N runs at a time.
 It returns a linked page page list of the sorted tuples.